Insole Court: 21st century

 Slowly falling into disrepair, despite restoration in 1995, the entire property was closed on health and safety grounds in November 2006.
 The Council undertook a major restoration of the ground floor, and the house reopened in November 2008.

 Insole Court has been used for a variety of classes and societies, and has been open to view by the public on certain days.
 It has large gardens which are also open to the public.
 Until June 2014 the building was also home to the head office of the Wales Co-operative Centre.

 The Insole Court Trust was awarded £2m funding from the Heritage Lottery Fund and £750,000 from the Big Lottery Fund and Welsh Government, to restore and redevelop Insole Court into a visitor attraction.
-The £4 million project started in December 2014, During restoration, beautiful stencilling and decoration was found on the walls throughout the house, which were believed to date to the 1870s.
+The £4 million project started in December 2014.
+During restoration, stencilling and decoration was found on the walls throughout the house, which were believed to date to the 1870s.
 Newly built room hire facilities, 'The Stable Yard' and the Potting Shed Café opened in September 2016.

 On 23 September 2016 Cardiff Council transferred the lease of Insole Court to the Insole Court Trust, a charity created to manage and protect the house.
 At the time, this was the largest Community Asset Transfer in Wales.

 The mansion reopened to the public on 22 July 2017.
 Currently, the ground floor is open to visitors for free and includes a shop and a Reading Room in the former Smoking Room.
 The upper floor has an immersive walk-through 'play for voices' which dramatises the family history from their first arrival in Cardiff to the last members departing in the 1930s.
 Ongoing conservation and restoration work of other parts of the upper floors is continuing.